+- Most nose bleeding is from an anterior source and may be easily controlled, however, may require up to 30 minutes of constant pressure.

+- Avoid phenylephrine in patients with known CAD.

+- Anticoagulant/antiplatelet therapies,

+e.g., aspirin, clopidogrel (Plavix),

+warfarin (Coumadin), will make

+epistaxis much harder to control.
+Note

+if your patient is taking these, or other,

+anticoagulant/antiplatelet medications.

-- Most nose bleeding is from an anterior source and may be easily controlled. - Avoid phenylephrine in pts with known CAD. - Anticoagulation with aspirin, clopidogrel (Plavix), warfarin (Coumadin) will make epistaxis much harder to control.
-Note if your patient is taking these, or other, anticoagulant medications. - Posterior epistaxis is a true emergency and may require advanced ED techniques such as balloon tamponade or interventional radiology.
+- Posterior epistaxis is a true emergency and may require advanced ED techniques such as balloon tamponade or interventional radiology.

 Do not delay transport.
-Be prepared for potential airway issues. - For patients on home oxygen via nasal cannula, place the cannula in the patient's mouth while nares are clamped or compressed for nosebleed.
+Be prepared for potential airway issues.

+- For patients on home oxygen via nasal cannula, place the cannula in the patient's mouth while nares are clamped or compressed for nosebleed.